Altazimuth/aeon-doc/language/Types.md

 | `vector2` |
 | `vector3` |

-There are two vector types in ZScript, `vector2` and `vector3`, which hold two and three members, respectively.
+There are two vector types in Aeon, `vector2` and `vector3`, which hold two and three members, respectively.
 Their members can be accessed through `x`, `y` and (for `vector3`,) `z`. `vector3` can additionally get the X and Y components as a `vector2` with `xy`.